Daen12/Javascript-30days-challenge/README.md

   * We can use'Array.from()' or '[...Array]'
 - To find if an item includes certain strings, we use 'includes()'
 - Still not sure why aLast - bLast doesn't work and aLast>bLast?
 1:-1 works.

+##Day 5:
+- recapped some declarations in css
+- 'transition' allows panel to animate itself according to the items defined in it.
+- flex item can be a flex container at the same time.
+This results in netted flex
+- Javascript part was basic 'addEventListener' function.
+However 'if'was used to scan for certain propertyName before toggling a class name which I still don't understand why.
+- Toggle removes a class when it exists, and adds a class when it does not exist.